migearu/migearu/README.md

 - A multiband distortion plugin made in Rust with NIH-Plug
   - Here, I gained a great deal of understanding when it came to digital signal processing, and the ideas behind many of the plugins I use in my music.
   - Also helped a great deal with my sense of algorithms.
-- A from-scratch implementation of neural networks in C++, and Racket.
+- A from-scratch implementation of a basic feed-forward neural network in C++ and Racket.

 # 🌱 I’m currently learning ...
 - Math!
 A lot of it!